EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 This project compiles Neolink, Mosquitto MQTT Broker, and Python MQTT Client services in a Docker compose container.
 Neolink is a small program that acts as a proxy between Reolink IP cameras and normal RTSP clients.
 The neolink will communicate with the client through the MQTT Broker.

 The client has a scheduler loop that runs in the background to automatically capture images from different PTZ presets every noon (12.00) both when the infrared light is on and off.
-In addition to that, some manual controls are possible with stdinput commands when you attach to the client container.
+In addition to that, some manual controls will be possible in the future.

 ## Setup